militsaneykova/Catherine-Federer-Real-Estate/README.md

 ### Phase 0
 - Initial setup
-    - Create allfiles and folders, data base.
+    - Create all files and folders,  plan for the data base.

 ### Phase 1
-- Set up Express
+- Set up Ruby
-     -Use API to display the location of the apartments of the map.
+     - Add authentication and authorization.

 ### Phase 2
 - Set up React